Princeton University

 The drawing makes concrete what has been implied all semester: reading and writing are intimately connected through the *specific* shapes of the letters.
 Your brain decodes the shapes and corresponds the marks across a learned dictionary look-up table to produce words which produce sentences which convey and record ideas.

 It is or will have been an abbreviated semester.
-We moved from alien writing to metal letters, photography to cellphone typography.
+We moved from Don Quijote to “Modern“ Typography, photography to digital typography.
 We saw lots of other people make typography.
 We tried our own hands at it.
-We read around some previous attempts at rationalizing the alphabet.
-We even visited an online show of “wrecked alphabets.”
-Now it’s time to take stock.

 When it is your time to present, you take control.
 And for the following 15 minutes you may lead us through the work that you have made in any way that you find best helps us to understand what you have done and why you have done it.
 Then you will listen.